hmcts/chart-job/README.md

 ```

 ### Secrets
-To add secrets such as passwords and service keys to the Jobs chart you can use the the secrets section.
+To add secrets such as passwords and service keys to the Job chart you can use the the secrets section.
 The secrets section maps the secret to an environment variable in the container.
 e.g :
 ```yaml